Children’s / Youth Counseling Program

 Children’s/Youth Counseling Program

-• Youth, ages 5 and up, who have witnessed intimate partner violence involving a parent or guardian; and
+- Children (age five and up) who have witnessed domestic violence involving a parent or guardian; and

-Our highly skilled counselors employ trauma-informed approaches to deliver evidence-based and best-practice interventions to help children/youth increase their coping strategies, decrease their sense of isolation, safety plan, build resiliency and healing, and increase their feelings of being emotionally supported.
-Counselors also work with the caregivers, providing education and parenting support.
+Our therapists employ trauma-informed approaches to deliver evidence-based and best-practice interventions to help children/youth increase their coping strategies, decrease their sense of isolation, safety plan, build resilience and healing, and increase their feelings of being emotionally supported.
+Therapists also work with the caregivers, providing education and parenting support.

 If you are interested in learning more or would like to schedule an appointment, please call our counseling referrals line at (804) 249-9470 ext.
 112.

-Leave a message with your name and contact information, and let us know if it is safe for us to call you back.
-Your call will be returned within 48 business hours, and a member of the Safe Harbor team will complete a brief phone intake with you to assess your needs and schedule an appointment with one of our counselors.
+Leave a message with your name and contact information and let us know if it is safe for us to call you back.
+Your call will be returned within 48 business hours, and a member of our team will complete a brief phone intake with you to assess your needs and schedule an appointment with one of our therapists.

 If you are in crisis and need immediate assistance, contact 911 or the 24-hour confidential Greater Richmond Regional Hotline at 804-500-2755.